mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ## tsvg plugin

-The code shown above creating svg files using the thingy object was as well saved as a plugin with some minor modifications, that way you can include code creating svg files using the described syntax above.
+The code shown above creating svg files using the thingy object was as well saved as a plugin with some modifications and extensions.
+That way you can include code creating svg files using the described syntax above.
 Please not that the plugin object is named `tsvg`.
 Here an example.

 ```
  ` ``{.tsvg label=tsvg-hello-world results=hide echo=false}